 2017 Ticket Parade Partners:

-Thank you to our partners, Sydney Opera House, Bangarra Dance Theatre, Belvoir, Merrigong Theatre, Sydney Theatre Company, Belvoir Street Theatre, Powerhouse Youth Theatre and Casula Powerhouse.
+Thank you to our partners, Sydney Opera House, Bangarra Dance Theatre, Merrigong Theatre, Performance Space, Griffin Theatre, Belvoir Street Theatre, Powerhouse Youth Theatre and Casula Powerhouse.

 There are 10 places available for students studying dance, and 10 places available for students in studying theatre.
 As places are limited it is important that each student can commit to the entire program, attending each production.
 To apply please follow the steps below:

-- The applications will be assessed by a panel and students selected to participate based on their reponses to the questions outlined in the application form.
+- The applications will be assessed by a panel and students selected to participate based on their responses to the questions outlined in the application form.

 - C-A-C will then contact you and your parent/carer to let you know the outcome of your application.